On Euler number of symplectic hyperbolic manifold: Introduction

-where $C$ is uniformly positive constant only depend on $n$. \end{definition} Following the identity $g(N_{J}(X,Y),Z)=2g(J(\na_{Z}J)X,Y)$, the Equation (\ref{E9}) is equivalent to
+where $C$ is an uniformly positive constant only depend on $n$. \end{definition} Following the identity $g(N_{J}(X,Y),Z)=2g(J(\na_{Z}J)X,Y)$, the Equation (\ref{E9}) is equivalent to

-\begin{remark} (1) A K\"{a}hler hyperboloc manifold is also a special symplectic hyperbolic manifold since the almost complex structure $J$ is integrable, i.e, the Nijenhuis tensor is zero.\\ (2) A closed almost K\"{a}hler manifold $(X,J,\w)$ with sectional curvature bounded form above by a negative constant, i.e., $sec\leq -K$ for some $K>0$.
+\begin{remark} (1) A K\"{a}hler hyperbolic manifold is a special symplectic hyperbolic manifold since the almost complex structure $J$ is integrable, i.e, the Nijenhuis tensor is zero.\\ (2) Let $(X,J,\w)$ be a closed almost K\"{a}hler manifold with sectional curvature bounded from above by a negative constant, i.e., $sec\leq -K$ for some $K>0$.
 We denote by $(\tilde{X},\tilde{J},\tilde{\w})$ the universal covering space of $(X,J,\w)$.
-Since $\pi$ is local isometry, the sectional curvature of $\tilde{X}$ also bounded form above by the negative constant $K$.
+Since $\pi$ is local isometry, the sectional curvature of $\tilde{X}$ also bounded from above by the negative constant $-K$.
 By \cite[Lemma 3.2]{CY}, there exists $1$-form $\theta$ on $\tilde{X}$ such that

 If the sectional curvature $K$ of $X$ large enough to ensure that